Martian canals

 During the late 19th and early 20th centuries, it was erroneously believed that there were "canals" on the planet Mars.
 These were a network of long straight lines in the equatorial regions from 60° north to 60° south latitude on Mars, observed by astronomers using early telescopes without photography.

-They were first described by the Italian astronomer Giovanni Schiaparelli during the opposition of 1877, and confirmed by later observers.
-Schiaparelli called these canali ("channels"), which was mis-translated into English as "canals".
+They were first described by the Italian astronomer Giovanni Schiaparelli during the opposition of 1877, and attested to by later observers.
+Schiaparelli called these canali ("channels"), which was mistranslated into English as "canals".
 The Irish astronomer Charles E. Burton made some of the earliest drawings of straight-line features on Mars, although his drawings did not match Schiaparelli's.

 Around the turn of the century there was even speculation that they were engineering works, irrigation canals constructed by a civilization of intelligent aliens indigenous to Mars.
-By the early 20th century, improved astronomical observations revealed the "canals" to be an optical illusion, and modern high-resolution mapping of the Martian surface by spacecraft shows no such features.
+By the early 20th century, improved astronomical observations revealed that, with the possible exception of the natural canyon Valles Marineris, the "canals" were likely an optical illusion, and modern high-resolution mapping of the Martian surface by spacecraft supports this interpretation.

-History
+Supposed "discoveries"

 The Italian word canale (plural canali) can mean "canal", "channel", "duct" or "gully".
-The first person to use the word canale in connection with Mars was Angelo Secchi in 1858, although he did not see any straight lines and applied the term to large features —for example, he used the name "Canale Atlantico" for what later came to be called Syrtis Major Planum.
+The first person to use the word canale in connection with Mars was Angelo Secchi in 1858, although he did not see any straight lines and applied the term to large features—for example, he used the name "Canale Atlantico" for what later came to be called Syrtis Major Planum.
+The canals were named by Schiaparelli and others after both real and legendary rivers of various places on Earth, or the mythological underworld.

 At this time in the late 19th century, astronomical observations were made without photography.
 Astronomers had to stare for hours through their telescopes, waiting for a moment of still air when the image was clear, and then draw a picture of what they had seen.
 Astronomers believed at the time that Mars had a relatively substantial atmosphere.
-They knew that the rotation period of Mars (the length of its day) was almost the same as Earth's, and they knew that Mars' axial tilt was also almost the same as Earth's, which meant it had seasons in the astronomical and meteorological sense.
-They could also see Mars' polar ice caps shrinking and growing with these changing seasons.
+They knew that the rotation period of Mars (the length of its day) was almost the same as Earth's, and they knew that Mars's axial tilt was also almost the same as Earth's, which meant it had seasons in the astronomical and meteorological sense.
+They could also see Mars's polar ice caps shrinking and growing with these changing seasons.
 The similarities with Earth led them to interpret darker albedo features (for instance Syrtis Major) on the lighter surface as oceans.
-By the late 1920s, however, it was known that Mars is very dry and has a very low atmospheric pressure.

-In 1889, American astronomer Charles A. Young reported that Schiaparelli's canal discovery of 1877 had been confirmed in 1881, though new canals had appeared where there had not been any before, prompting "very important and perplexing" questions as to their origin.
+By the late 1920s, however, it was known that Mars is very dry and has a very low atmospheric pressure.In 1889, American astronomer Charles A. Young reported that Schiaparelli's canal discovery of 1877 had been confirmed in 1881, though new canals had appeared where there had not been any before, prompting "very important and perplexing" questions as to their origin.